spsforks/QB64-Wiki/_PRESERVE.md

 ## Example(s)

-Changing the upper and lower array bounds.
+Changing the upper and lower array bounds

 ```vb